CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 the brightness of LEDs for instance.

 As it happens, the pin D9 does support PWM, so all works fine.
-But pin D8 does not.  **Try changing D9 for D8 in the code and observe the result.**
+But pin D8 does not.  **Try changing the pin D9 to D8 in the code and observe the result.**

 **The code should compile without error.
 But LED 1 will start flashing